-The Authority has, in Volume 1, analysed the tariff structure and the efficiency implications of the tariff structure, to apply to Sequater's schemes.
+The Authority, in Volume 1, analysed the tariff structure and the efficiency implications of the tariff structure, to apply to Sequater's schemes.

-The Authority considers that, in general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
-To signal the efficient level of water use, the Authority recommends that all, and only, variable costs be recovered through a volumetric charge, with fixed charges covering the balance of costs.
+In general, aligning the tariff structure with fixed and variable costs will manage volume risk over the regulatory period and send efficient price signals.
+To signal the efficient level of water use, the Authority recommended that variable costs be recovered through a volumetric charge, with fixed charges covering the balance of costs.

-While noting stakeholders concerns regarding a high fixed charge, particularly in periods of low water availability, under current legislative and contractual arrangements (and the Ministerial Direction), customers must bear all the costs of water supply incurred by Seqwater, irrespective of whether it is made available (provided the costs of supply are efficient and prudent), and irrespective of whether there is a drought.
+While noting stakeholders concerns regarding a high fixed charge, particularly in periods of low water availability, under current legislative and contractual arrangements customers must bear all the costs of water supply incurred by Seqwater, irrespective of whether it is made available (provided the costs of supply are efficient and prudent), and irrespective of whether there is a drought.